Aluminium Chequer Plate vs. Steel Tread Plate: Which is Better for Your Project?

 Before Choosing Aluminium Chequer Plate, consider the following Potential Limitations:

-- Higher Initial Cost: Aluminium chequer plate typically has higher upfront costs compared to mild steel; however, long-term cost savings in maintenance and replacement often offset this initial outlay.
+• High Initial Cost: Aluminium chequer plate typically has a higher initial cost than mild steel, but savings in maintenance and replacement over time often offset this initial cost.

-- Softer Surface: Prone to Denting: Aluminium is more susceptible to denting and scratching than hardened steel, so thicker gauges (5 mm+) may be necessary in environments of heavy impacts.
+• Softer Surface: Vulnerable to Denting: Aluminium is simpler to dent and scratch than hardened steel, hence heavier gauges (5 mm+) can be employed in situations of repeated impacts.

-- Limited High-Temperature Performance: Aluminium begins to lose strength at temperatures higher than 150degC (302degF), making it unsuitable for applications where high heat (e.g. furnace environments), where steel performs much better.
+• Low-temperature Limiting Performance: Aluminium begins to deteriorate at temperatures higher than 150degC (302degF), thus it is not suited for employment where high temperature (e.g. furnace conditions), where the steel possesses significantly superior performance.

 Steel Tread Plate: Pros and Cons